Native Life on Europa

 Trailing hemisphere of Europa

 The big moons of Jupiter go: Io, Europa, Ganymede, Callisto.
 They are all roughly the size of our own moon.
-The larger ones are composed of both ice and rock, while our moon is mostly rock, so their surface gravity is a bit weaker than our moon’s — but still — comparable.
+The larger ones consist of both ice and rock, while our moon is mostly rock, so their surface gravity is a bit weaker than our moon’s — but still — comparable.
 Each of them is quite distinct and interesting in its own right.
 Io especially is the most volcanic object in the solar system, with dozens of volcanos actively erupting at any given time, visibly to space probes.
 It is hot because of “tidal forces” brought on by the relative motions of Jupiter and the other three big moons — and it really is hot, despite being so far from the Sun.

 So: water, relative warmth.
 Life?